Neve History, Family Crest & Coats of Arms

 The surname Neve was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where they held a family seat from early times and were granted lands by King David of Scotland.

-Important Dates for the Neve family
+Early History of the Neve family

 This web page shows only a small excerpt of our Neve research.
 Another 89 words (6 lines of text) covering the years 1219, 1453, 1558, 1870 and 1672 are included under the topic Early Neve History in all our PDF Extended History products and printed products wherever possible.